ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 Working on the adaptive templates script
 ----------------------------------------
-Adaptive templates script can be edited from an external IDE (e.g. PyCharm, VSCode).
+Adaptive templates script can be edited from an external IDE (for example: PyCharm, VSCode).
 When using an external IDE it is important to ensure that the script contains this method before getting/setting any Motor-CAD geometry:

 .. code:: python